ocroquette/git-commit-hook/README.md

 ```

 The password is stored within the hook.
 You should use a dedicated, read-only Jira account.
 It needs the "Browse project" permission for all relevant projects.

+# SSL Certificates

+If you use an internal Jira server over HTTPS in your organisation, chances are that the
+certificates are not trusted by the standard certificate authorities provided by the Java
+distribution.
+In this case, just define the project property "trustStoreSupport".
+The build script will
+fetch the current certificates from the Jira server and embed them in the shell script.